Helping Clients Defer Deportation

-If you arrived in the U.S. as a child and now face removal or deportation proceedings, or you have received a final removal order, or even if you have never before been subject to removal proceedings, you may qualify for a deferral of deportation for two years based on what is called Deferred Action for Childhood Arrivals, or DACA.
+If you arrived in the U.S. as a child and now face removal or deportation proceedings, have received a final removal order or have never been subject to removal proceedings before, you may qualify for a deferral of deportation for two years based on what is called Deferred Action for Childhood Arrivals, or DACA.
 This two-year period is subject to renewal.

 You can request Deferred Action for Childhood Arrivals if:

-You were actually in the U.S. on June 15, 2012 and when you made the request for DACA;
+- You were actually in the U.S. on June 15, 2012, when you made the request for DACA.

-You did not have legal immigrant status on the June 15, 2012 meaning you came to the United States without inspection, or your status expired;
+- You did not have legal immigrant status on June 15, 2012, which means that you came to the United States without inspection or your status expired.

-You are presently in school, you are a high school graduate, received a GED, or you were honorably discharged from the U.S military; and
+- You are presently in school, you are a high school graduate, you received a GED or you were honorably discharged from the U.S military.

 - You do not have a felony conviction, major misdemeanor conviction, or more than three other misdemeanor convictions, and you are not otherwise considered a risk to U.S. public safety or national security.